UPDATED July 11, 2018

 - Psychological evaluation by a mental health professional*

 If nothing in the background investigation process excludes the applicant, he/she is given an offer and a start date is determined.
 A typical background investigation takes between two and four weeks.
-Assuming the applicant is giving two weeks notice to a current employer, a start date with the WPD is generally between five and eight weeks after the civil service test date.
+Assuming the applicant is giving two weeks notice to a current employer, a start date with the WPD is generally between five and eight weeks after the closing date.

 *These tests are not required for non-sworn positions (Communications Officer, Secretary, Maintenance, Records Clerk, etc.).